 Customer satisfaction and user experience are critical to business success.
 As businesses focus on creating value propositions around end-user experience, service providers can no longer work in silos.
 One of the biggest handicaps of SLAs is keeping companies and providers separated.
 This model has worked for years with vendor-specific outsourcing activities being commonplace.
 In such an arrangement, companies have executed critical tasks in-house, while outsourcing repetitive, non-critical tasks to third parties.
 The driving factors of such arrangements have been the ambition of reduced operational expenses and time-to-market, and enhancing productivity and efficiency.
 However, with the advent of digital innovations and emergent technologies, the gap between the companies and third-party service providers has reduced remarkably.
 As vendors upped their game to stay competitive with the aid of emergent technologies, companies started outsourcing more critical front-end and back-end tasks.

 As the lines thin and cross-domain, cross-channel operations increase, XLAs must be developed with the aim of greater collaboration.
 Vendors and service providers must be knowledge partners to forge a greater cooperation that would ultimately drive business innovations with the help of emergent technologies.
 Only when service providers are entrusted with more critical responsibilities will they become more accountable for the overall outcome and not only the services they provide.
 The bigger picture has user experience in the center, and XLAs can help achieve people-centric results only through a collaborative approach.
-After all, we have already embarked on a digital innovation journey to the new normal that values relationships beyond the contract.
+After all, we have already embarked on a digital innovation journey to the new normal that values relationships.